Mudaliyar1/vijayportfolio/DEPLOYMENT.md

 ## Troubleshooting

+### Email Issues

 If emails are not being sent:

 1. Check the server logs in your Render dashboard
 2. Verify that all Render IP addresses are authorized in Brevo
 3. Confirm that the Brevo API key is correctly set in the environment variables
 4. Ensure your Brevo account is active and has available email credits

+### Payment Issues

+If Razorpay payments are not working:

+1. Check the server logs for any Razorpay-related errors
+2. Verify that both `RAZORPAY_KEY_ID` and `RAZORPAY_KEY_SECRET` are correctly set in environment variables
+3. Ensure your Razorpay account is active and properly configured
+4. For testing, use Razorpay test mode credentials
+5. If you see a "Module not found" error for Razorpay, ensure the deployment has completed the build process with all dependencies installed

 ## Security Considerations